eventsbne/eventsbne.me/source/_posts/global-diversity-cfp-day-brisbane.md

 Overall I'm so proud of everyone who attended, and thankful for the global group who put the resources together.
 It was a great day and now I can't wait to see the attendees present at meetups and conferences!

 <img src="/images/2018/gdcfpday-brisbane.jpg" alt="Global Diversity CFP Day attendees in Brisbane">

+Update: we had two attendees give talks at BrisJS on Monday.
+Josh Bryd's <a href="https://www.youtube.com/watch?v=YMFNZ1beR14&index=1&list=PLTWhCv9icJ4ZOBRlwaRBEdvu72F4plfbn">How I learned to stop worrying and love charting North Korean missile ranges in D3.js</a>, and Kartik Gupta's lightning talk explainer on <a href="https://www.youtube.com/watch?v=Gbcy2rtmnf4&feature=youtu.be">polyfills, ponyfills, and prollyfills</a>.